Samsung/tizen-docs/docs/application/dotnet/guides/nui/styling-controls-with-xaml.md

 }
 ```

-The `View.OnThemeChanged` should be used when creating a class derived from `View`.
+The `View.OnThemeChanged` is used when you create a class that is derived from `View`.
 You can overload `OnThemeChanged` so that all functionalities related to the looks of the widget are implemented in one class:

 ```csharp
 class AlwaysBlueTextLabel : TextLabel